-An individual written plan of care will be developed by qualified individuals for each recipient covered under this waiver.
+7. An individual written plan of care will be developed by qualified individuals for each recipient covered under this waiver.
 This plan of care will describe the services to be furnished, their frequency, and the type of provider who will furnish them.
 The plan of care will be subject to the approval of the State Medicaid agency.
 (A description of the qualifications of the individuals who will be responsible for developing the plan of care is attached.)

-**NOTE: If a State elects to cover individuals under 3( 3() it must include information on the post-eligibility treatment of income and resources of these individuals in accordance with regulations in 42 CFR 435.726 for individuals in a non-209(b) State and regulations in 42 CFR 435.735 for individuals in a 209(b) State §
+**NOTE: If a State elects to cover individuals under 3(d) through 3(h) it must include information on the post-eligibility treatment of income and resources of these individuals in accordance with regulations in 42 CFR 435.726 for individuals in a non-209(b) State and regulations in 42 CFR 435.735 for individuals in a 209(b) State or §1924 of the Social Security Act.

 Rev. 70 4-475